sshaw/yymmdd/README.md

 # YYMMDD

-Small DSL for idiomatic date parsing and formatting.
+Tiny DSL for idiomatic date parsing and formatting.

 ## Overview